 Current treatment centers on adequate nutrition, increased physical and weight bearing activity, and vitamin D/calcium supplementation.
 Correction of vitamin D deficiency may require doses that are substantially higher than the recommended dietary allowance for children.

-According to the National Institute of Child Health and Human Development, to maintain optimal bone health, young children aged 2 to 5 years should play actively several times a day, while children aged 6 to 17 years should get at least 60 minutes of physical activity every day 26.
-High impact activity has an anabolic effect on the growing skeleton and has been shown to increase bone mass in healthy children, particularly those prepubertal and in early puberty 27.
-Similarly, physical therapy may help improve protective muscle strength, balance, and return to safe mobility after a fracture 13,14.
+According to the National Institute of Child Health and Human Development, to maintain optimal bone health, young children aged 2 to 5 years should play actively several times a day, while children aged 6 to 17 years should get at least 60 minutes of physical activity every day.35 High impact activity has an anabolic effect on the growing skeleton and has been shown to increase bone mass in healthy children, particularly those prepubertal and in early puberty.36 Similarly, physical therapy may help improve protective muscle strength, balance, and return to safe mobility after a fracture.18,19

-Although the impact of physical activity in children with chronic illnesses remains virtually unchartered, a pilot study in children after cancer therapy showed an increase in total body and femoral neck BMD compared to controls after 6 months of group-based aerobic and strength training exercises 28.
-For non-ambulatory children with CP, passive standing has been shown to decrease the risk of vertebral fractures but not lower limb fractures 29.
-Even more, dynamic standing has been shown to be more effective than passive standing for increasing BMD in non-ambulatory children; however, additional studies are needed to determine the optimal parameters of mechanical loading (ie, mode, frequency, intensity, and duration) 30.
+Although the impact of physical activity in children with chronic illnesses remains virtually unchartered, a pilot study in children after cancer therapy showed an increase in total body and femoral neck BMD compared to controls after 6 months of group-based aerobic and strength training exercises.37 For non-ambulatory children with CP, passive standing has been shown to decrease the risk of vertebral fractures but not lower limb fractures.38 Another small study found programmed standing trending towards being an effective treatment to improve BMD in pediatric CP, though the results did not achieve statistical significance.39 Even more, dynamic standing has been shown to be more effective than passive standing for increasing BMD in non-ambulatory children; however, additional studies are needed to determine the optimal parameters of mechanical loading (i.e. mode, frequency, intensity, and duration).40

 Coordination of care